 Wet weather policy: Rides will be cancelled if it is significantly raining one hour before our scheduled start.
 Check for updates on our website calendar or Facebook page.

 Drop-In Policy: You are welcome to drop-in on the 1st scheduled Tuesday OR Sunday ride in April May or June.
 YOU NEED TO BE INSURED to join us for a ride.
-You must either hold a Cycling BC Licence OR sign part 1 of the Cycling BC Waiver and our own WOWride forms, and you can join us for a ride.
+You must either hold a Cycling BC Licence OR sign part 1 of the CBC Membership-waiver and our own WOWride forms, and you can join us for a ride.
 Please NO Tri-bars.